By the end of this section, you will be able to:

 Three types of intermolecular attractive forces are relevant to the dissolution process: solute-solute, solvent-solvent, and solute-solvent.
 As illustrated in Figure 11.4, the formation of a solution may be viewed as a stepwise process in which energy is consumed to overcome solute-solute and solvent-solvent attractions (endothermic processes) and released when solute-solvent attractions are established (an exothermic process referred to as solvation).
 The relative magnitudes of the energy changes associated with these stepwise processes determine whether the dissolution process overall will release or absorb energy.
 In some cases, solutions do not form because the energy required to separate solute and solvent species is so much greater than the energy released by solvation.

 Consider the example of an ionic compound dissolving in water.
 Formation of the solution requires the electrostatic forces between the cations and anions of the compound (solute–solute) be overcome completely as attractive forces are established between these ions and water molecules (solute–solvent).
 Hydrogen bonding between a relatively small fraction of the water molecules must also be overcome to accommodate any dissolved solute.
 If the solute’s electrostatic forces are significantly greater than the solvation forces, the dissolution process is significantly endothermic and the compound may not dissolve to an appreciable extent.
 Calcium carbonate, the major component of coral reefs, is one example of such an “insoluble” ionic compound (see Figure 11.1).
-On the other hand, if the solvation forces are much stronger than the compound’s electrostatic forces, the dissolution is significantly exothermic and the compound may be highly soluble.
-A common example of this type of ionic compound is sodium chloride, commonly known as table salt.
+On the other hand, if the solvation forces are much stronger than the compound’s electrostatic forces, the dissolution is significantly exothermic and the compound may be highly soluble. common example of this type of ionic compound is sodium hydroxide, commonly known as lye.

 - 1If bubbles of gas are observed within the liquid, the mixture is not homogeneous and, thus, not a solution.